Huskies vs. Razorbacks: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 UConn vs. Arkansas: Betting Trends, Record ATS, Home/Road Splits - Sweet 16

-The No. 8 Arkansas Razorbacks (22-13) are 3.5-point underdogs for their Sweet 16 matchup against the No. 4 UConn Huskies (27-8) on Thursday at 7:15 PM as the NCAA Tournament continues live from T-Mobile Arena and airing on CBS.
-The point total in the matchup is set at 139.5.
+The West Region bracket's No. 4 seed UConn Huskies (27-8) are 3.5-point favorites to defeat the No. 8 Arkansas Razorbacks (22-13) in the Sweet 16 of the NCAA Tournament on Thursday at 7:15 PM, live from T-Mobile Arena and airing on CBS.
+The matchup's over/under is set at 139.5.

 UConn vs. Arkansas Odds & Info